- Finance Department

 There are many financial incentives available within our city such as the qualified Opportunity Zone, Port Tax Credit Bonus, New Quality Jobs Tax Credit, and various Downtown Development Programs.
 Other local incentives such as utility location/upgrades, permit fees, or other costs generally paid by the business are determined on a case by case basis depending on the number of jobs created, the average wage and gross annual payroll generated, the capital investment that will be made for long-term growth, and the amount of new and recurring taxes that will be generated.
 We also work closely with the Walton County Development Authority to offer property tax incentives through Industrial Revenue Bonds.

 The City of Monroe is proud of its local education systems and the outstanding education options for area youth.
-The Walton County Public Schools and George Walton Academy provide top notch technology initiatives, rising graduation rates, highly qualified teachers, and incredible student community.
+The Walton County Public Schools, George Walton Academy and Monroe Country Day School provide top notch technology initiatives, rising graduation rates, highly qualified teachers, and incredible student community.
 Monroe is also home to the Walton campus of Athens Technical College which offers many programs including Machine Tool Technology, Industrial Systems, and Culinary Arts.
 Located within a 30-minute drive are additional higher education options such as the University of Georgia, Oxford College of Emory University, Lanier Technical College, and Georgia Piedmont Technical College.
 Read more...

 As one of only four full-utility cities in Georgia, we provide top of the line services including: Electric, Water, Sewer, Internet, Natural Gas, VOIP Telephone, Cable and Digital Television, and Garbage/Recycling.
 Our fiber network connects Monroe to the world with redundant connections to the Tellex Data Center at 55 & 56 Marietta Street in Atlanta.
 The City of Monroe is a member of the Electric Cities of Georgia (ECG).
 ECG is available to offer assistance for site selection.